apache/trafficcontrol/docs/source/development/building.rst

 If any component fails to build, no further component builds will be attempted.

-By default, the RPMs will be built targeting CentOS 7.
-CentOS 8 is also a supported build target.
-You can choose which CentOS version to build for (7, 8, etc.) by setting the ``RHEL_VERSION`` environment variable:
+By default, the RPMs will be built targeting Rocky Linux 8.
+CentOS 7 is also a supported build target.
+You can choose which RHEL version to build for (8, 7, etc.) by setting the ``RHEL_VERSION`` environment variable:

 .. code-block:: shell
-	:caption: Building RPMs that target CentOS 8 without the build host needing to be CentOS 8
+	:caption: Building RPMs that target CentOS 7 without the build host needing to be CentOS 7

-	export RHEL_VERSION=8
+	export RHEL_VERSION=7

 .. warning:: Although there are no known issues with natively-built RPMs, the official, supported method of building the RPMs is by using :ref:`pkg <pkg>` or :ref:`docker-compose <build-with-dc>`.
 Use natively-built RPMs at your own risk.